 On May 10, 2000, Computer Motion, Inc. filed a lawsuit in United States District Court for the Central District of California (Case No. CV00-4988 CBM) alleging that by making, using, selling or offering for sale our da Vinci Surgical System, we are infringing United States Patent Numbers 5,524,180, 5,878,193, 5,762,458, 6,001,108, 5,815,640, 5,907,664 and 5,855,583 in willful disregard of Computer Motion's patent rights.
 On June 1, 2000, Computer Motion amended its lawsuit to allege that we also infringe U.S. Patent Number 6,063,095.
 On October 30, 2000, Computer Motion filed a motion seeking to add U.S. Patent Number 6,102,850 to the litigation.
 Each of these nine patents concerns methods and devices for conducting various aspects of robotic surgery.
 Until February 2001, the litigation was proceeding in the early stages of discovery, with no trial date set.
 In February 2001, in response to Intuitive's request, the District Court stayed -- put on hold -- all proceedings in the litigation because of the declaration by the U.S. Patent and Trademark Office ("PTO") of three interferences between a single SRI patent application exclusively licensed to us and three of Computer Motion's patents (see next paragraph).
 A status report is due to the Court in one year, or earlier if the interferences are resolved before then.
+In March 2001, Computer Motion filed a Notice of Appeal of the Stay Order with the United States Court of Appeals for the Federal Circuit.
+In April 2001, however, Computer Motion voluntarily dismissed its appeal.
+Then, in May 2001, Computer Motion filed a motion with the District Court requesting that the Court lift the stay and not further delay the litigation.
+The Court denied this motion on July 26, 2001 and left the stay in place.
 The Computer Motion action seeks damages based upon the making, using, selling and offering for sale of our products and processes, and seeks to enjoin our continued activities relating to these products.
 This action subjects us to potential liability for damages, including treble damages, and could require us to cease making, using or selling the affected products, or to obtain a license in order to continue to manufacture, use or sell the affected products.
 While we continue to believe we have multiple meritorious defenses to this action, we cannot assure you that we ultimately will prevail on any issue in the litigation or that we will be able to successfully defend Computer Motion's charges, nor can we provide assurance that any license required would be made available on commercially acceptable terms, if at all.
 Failure to successfully defend against the Computer Motion action could harm our business, financial condition and operating results.
 Due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter at this time and, therefore, cannot estimate the range of possible loss.